-The 2018 - Debbies Book 30th Edition For 40 years Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment.
+The 2019 - Debbies Book 31st Edition.
+For 41 years Debbies Book has been a sourcebook used by Art Departments in all walks of entertainment.
 It is a compilation of all officially verified rental and purchase sources for props, wardrobe, lighting, television, theatre, commercial photo shoots, special events and themed environments.
 Don't forget to check out the free Android & iPhone Apps!

 DESIGN ON FILM: A CENTURY OF HOLLYWOOD ART DIRECTION